Director of Finance

 Any combination of training and experience, which would provide the required knowledge, skills, and abilities is qualifying.
 A typical way to obtain the required qualifications would be:

-Education: Bachelor’s degree in Finance, Accounting, Economics, Business or Public Administration, or a related field from an accredited four-year college or university.
+Education: Bachelor’s degree in Public Administration, Business Administration, Finance, Accounting, Economics, or a related field from an accredited four-year college or university.
+A Master’s degree in a related field is highly desirable.

 Certification: Certification as a Certified Public Accountant in the State of California is highly desirable.